Ethacrynate Sodium Injection

 The solution may be given slowly through the tubing of a running infusion or by direct intravenous injection over a period of several minutes.
 Do not mix this solution with whole blood or its derivatives.
 Discard unused reconstituted solution after 24 hours.

-Ethacrynate sodium for injection should not be given subcutaneously or intramuscularly because of local pain and irritation.
+Ethacrynate sodium should not be given subcutaneously or intramuscularly because of local pain and irritation.